HarvesterCorporation/Public_Library/README.md

 ## VIII.
 License

-All documents here are preserved for public viewing, protected under CC BY-NC-ND, unless otherwise stated.
+All documents here are preserved for public viewing, protected under CC BY-NC-SA, unless otherwise stated.

 This ensures the philosophy may circulate, evolve, and remain open.